wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 [AZURE.INCLUDE [virtual-network-create-udr-intro-include.md](../includes/virtual-network-create-udr-intro-include.md)]

+>[AZURE.IMPORTANT]Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Resource Manager, and classic.
+Make sure you understand [deployment models and tools](/documentation/articles/azure-classic-rm/) before working with any Azure resource.
+You can view the documentation for different tools by clicking the tabs at the top of this article.
+This article covers the classic deployment model.

 [AZURE.INCLUDE [virtual-network-create-udr-scenario-include.md](../includes/virtual-network-create-udr-scenario-include.md)]

 The sample Azure PowerShell commands below expect a simple environment already created based on the scenario above.
-If you want to run the commands as they are displayed in this document, create the environment shown in [create a VNet (classic) using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps).
+If you want to run the commands as they are displayed in this document, create the environment shown in [create a VNet (classic) using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps/).

 [AZURE.INCLUDE [azure-ps-prerequisites-include.md](../includes/azure-ps-prerequisites-include.md)]